Anvi98/wollComparator/README.md

  python main.py
  `````

- After the running this command, a JSON file will be created, then if we go back again to check our website, we can see now some items displayed.
+ After running this command, a JSON file will be created, then if we go back again to check our website, we can see now some items displayed.
 They come from:  https://www.wollplatz.de/

  ![img2](./img2.png)